AndreiMisiukevich/CardView.MAUI/README.md

 -> If you want to customize indicators, you need set *SelectedIndicatorStyle* and/or *UnselectedIndicatorStyle*, or you are able to extend this class and override several methods.
 Also you can customize position of indicators (You need to set Rotation / Layout Options, Bounds etc.)

-This class is describing default indicators styles (each default indicator item is Frame) https://github.com/AndreiMisiukevich/CardView.MAUI/blob/main/PanCardView/Common/Styles/DefaultIndicatorItemStyles.cs
+This class is describing default indicators styles (each default indicator item is a Border) https://github.com/AndreiMisiukevich/CardView.MAUI/blob/main/PanCardView/Common/Styles/DefaultIndicatorItemStyles.cs